will1410/presentations/very.very.basic.sql.md

 ### Actual samples that will work in Koha

-This report begins and ends with a "SELECT" and a "FROM tablename" but this time we're going to choose the fields we want instead of selecting them all with a wildaard.
+This report begins and ends with a "SELECT" and a "FROM tablename" but this time we're going to choose the fields we want instead of selecting them all with a wildcard.

+#### Sample 004

 ~~~sql
 SELECT